 Vice President, Women’s Services for Atlanta Mission

-This seminar will present the services provided to women through the Atlanta Mission, such as The Atlanta Day Shelter, My Sister’s House.
+This seminar will present the services provided to women through the Atlanta Mission, such as The Atlanta Day Shelter and My Sister’s House.
+It will foster an understanding of how to serve and support the homeless.
 The Mission serves 250 women and children daily.

 Associate Professor of Historical Theology, Regent University

 Since the election of Trump, writers and pundits have been trying to grapple with how to understand the populist wave that gave him the White House.
 This has been of particular concern to Evangelical Christians since 81% voted for Trump.
 Trump’s ascendency has led to fractures in evangelicalism as people seek to understand how evangelicals could support a man of dubious character.
 In this presentation, I offer an explanation for the populist wave by explaining in greater detail the subcultures of Middle America.
 Too often major media outlets have allowed those on the West coast or the Northeast to dictate the terms of democracy without giving due attention to the way of life in Middle America.
 I will try to explain that way of life and why it is causing a populist surge.

 Location: SOR 147